 Residencies by prominent composers have long been a staple of The Walden School curriculum.
-Below we highlight Composers-in-Residence from the past three years.
+Learn more about our current and past Composers-in-Residence below.

 Martin Bresnick’s compositions, from opera, chamber and symphonic music to film scores and computer music, are performed throughout the world.
 Bresnick delights in reconciling the seemingly irreconcilable, bringing together repetitive gestures derived from minimalism with a harmonic palette that encompasses both highly chromatic sounds and more open, consonant harmonies and a raw power reminiscent of rock.
 At times his musical ideas spring from hardscrabble sources, often with a very real political import.
 But his compositions never descend into agitprop; one gains their meaning by the way the music itself unfolds, and always on its own terms.